sphinx-contrib/svgbob/CONTRIBUTING.md

 This project targets Python 3.6 or later.

+### Type hints

-Python objects should be typed where applicable; the exception is the Rust compatibility layer, where it's acceptable that the `to_svg` is not typed.
+Python objects should be typed where applicable; the exception is the Rust compatibility layer, where it's acceptable that the `to_svg` function is not typed, since it's only used privately.

 ### Interfacing with Rust